sachaRfd/TS-DiffuGen-Thesis/README.md

 ![Documentation Status](https://github.com/schwallergroup/DiffSach/actions/workflows/documentation.yml/badge.svg)

-This repository contains the code for implementing Sacha Raffaud's IRP project titled "Diffusion Models for Optimized Geometry Prediction".
+This repository contains the code for implementing Sacha Raffaud's IRP project titled "Diffusion Models for Optimised Geometry Prediction".

 ## Background

-### Transition State Optimization
+### Transition State Optimisation

-In this project, transition state optimization involves generating accurate 3D representations of transition states.
+In this project, transition state optimisation involves generating accurate 3D representations of transition states.
 This is achieved by utilizing reactant and product coordinates along with atom types.
 Optionally, reaction graphs can also be used as input, currently available with the initial W93 Dataset.